rodmel/Transport-Accident-Analysis/doc/H07/Hypothesis_07.md

  - Top of hill or gradient
  -  Bottom of hill or gradient

-The resulted graph below shows that the **Curved** roads (3rd and 4th panel) have the higher rate of "single vehicular collision" but the difference in frequency is not much significant.
-Regardless of the alignment, the normal **Straight and Level** road alignment prominently has very high frequency of collissions led by "two vehicular collisions".
+The resulted graph below shows that the **curved** roads (3rd and 4th panel) have the slightly higher rate of "**single vehicular collision**" compared to other collision types.
+Out of all types of road alignments, the normal **Straight and Level** road alignment prominently has very high frequency of collissions led by "two vehicular collisions".

 --